smartincherian/landRegistry/README.md

 # Introduction
-This is a Land Registry project that is build on Hyperledger Fabric - Private Blockchain network.
+This is a Land Registry project that is build on Hyperledger Fabric - Private Blockchain network using React Js and Node JS.

 # Description